 ► EX71000 Series These din rail devices are located throughout the network and serve as nodes to communicate with PLCs that support water movement operations and other equipment.

-► EX78000 Series To meet future needs, this series switch serves the same purpose of the EX7100 series, but is equipped to support gigabit speeds.
+► EX78000 Series To meet future needs, this series switch serves the same purpose as the EX7100 series but is equipped to support gigabit speeds.

 EtherWAN – " When Connectivity is Crucial "